March 11-12, 2016, Hillsborough, NC - Friday 12:00P-5:00P/Saturday 8:30A-12:30P

 We will be running the workshops once a year (to be determined each year) at the Holiday Inn Express in Hillsborough, NC, as well as other locations before a photo workshop.

-We have negotiated a very good rate of $89.99 plus tax at the smoke-free:
+We have negotiated a very good discounted rate of $94 plus tax at the smoke-free:

-You will need to mention Barefoot Contessa Photo Adventures to take advantage of this rate.
+You will need to call on a weekday and ask for Anjan Desai, the manager, and mention Margo Pinkerton and Barefoot Contessa Photo Adventures to take advantage of this rate.

 If you have not already done so, be sure to check our FAQs for